IrisDynamics/pyorcasdk/README.md

 pip install pyorcasdk
 ```

+> pyorcasdk depends on C++ runtime shared libraries.
+On Windows it is possible to install pyorcasdk without these shared libraries.
+If you encounter the error `ImportError: DLL load failed while importing... ` on Windows, then please install the latest [Microsoft Visual C++ Redistributables](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).

 ## Documentation

 This package is currently in beta, and doesn't yet have complete Python documentation.
 Despite this, there are learning resources available.